Elite | 5.56mm | 77GR HPBT

 Elite Ammo - 5.56mm 77GR HPBT

-This 77GR Boat Tail Hollow Point ammunition is produced for the Army Marksmanship service rifle team.
+This 77GR Boat Tail Hollow Point ammunition is produced similar to the product that we produce for the Army Marksmanship service rifle team.

 This ammo is designed for extreme accuracy even at 600 yards.